race-on/webpage/source/registration.md

 To register your team, please first fill out the registration form below using your **USC EMAIL**.
 Then, come in one of the days listed below to pay the registration fees.

 - For teams where all members have **not** participated in Race On before:
-**The fee to participate is $250 per team.** This fee covers all the materials needed to assemble a self-driving car.
+**The fee to participate is $250 per team (CASH ONLY).** This fee covers all the materials needed to assemble a self-driving car.
 - For returning teams who **at least one member** who have participated in Race On:
 Returning teams (or teams with one or more returning members) should reuse their car from the prior year.
 As such, you **do not need to pay** any money to register.